Shahbudin Rahimtoola: Early life and education

 Rahimtoola graduated MBBS from Dow Medical College in 1954.
-After completing house job at the Civil Hospital for three years he proceeded to United Kingdom for further education.
+After completing a house job at the Civil Hospital for three years he proceeded to the United Kingdom for further education.
 He received the MRCP from the Royal College of Physician of Edinburgh in 1963 and he was awarded the Fellowship [FRCP] in 1972.

 Career

 In 1963 Rahimtoola moved to the United States.
-He was initially associated with the Mayo Clinic there and eventually became co-director of Cardiac Catheterization Laboratory.
-On the clinical and teaching front Rahimtoola remained Associate Professor of Medicine at the University of Illinois and Chief of Cardiology, Cook County Hospital from 1969 to 1972.
+He was initially associated with the Mayo Clinic there and eventually became co-director of the Cardiac Catheterization Laboratory.
+On the clinical and teaching front Rahimtoola remained an Associate Professor of Medicine at the University of Illinois and Chief of Cardiology, at Cook County Hospital from 1969 to 1972.
 This was followed by being appointed Professor of Medicine at the University of Oregon – a post he held from 1972 to 1980.
-He then moved to California, where he was chief of the Division of Cardiology at University of Southern California from 1980 till 1992.
+He then moved to California, where he was chief of the Division of Cardiology at the University of Southern California from 1980 to 1992.
 In 1984 he became the first George C. Griffith Professor of Cardiology.
 In 1993 he rose to become Distinguished Professor at the Keck School of Medicine, University of Southern California.
-During the 1990s he also served as Chairman of Council on Clinical Cardiology at the American Heart Association.
-He was Trustee of the American College of Cardiology during the same period.

-Overall Dr Rahimtoola has been best known for his work in valvular heart disease, coronary artery disease, results of cardiac surgery, and arrhythmias along with cardio-myopathy and congenital heart disease.
+Overall Rahimtoola has been best known for his work in valvular heart disease, coronary artery disease, results of cardiac surgery, and arrhythmias along with cardio-myopathy and congenital heart disease.

-Dr Rahimtoola has remained Editor-in-Chief of Current Topics in Cardiology, a book series dedicated to research and publication for Physicians.
-He has also served as Editor of Modern Concepts of Cardiovascular Disease [publication of the American Heart Association] and Clinical Cardiology [publication of JAMA].

 Rahimtoola also served on the editorial board of the Journal of the American College of Cardiology.
-His credentials stand at 1420 national and international presentations and lectures - 11 edited textbooks and 513 scientific articles published -these include 120 book chapters, 316 original and other scientific articles along with 67 editorials.

 Accolades

-Shahbudin Rahimtoola has been termed as a 'contemporary giant' in field of Muslim contribution to medical research.
+Rahimtoola has been termed as a 'contemporary giant' in field of Muslim contribution to medical research.
 Rahimtoola has also been labelled as 'Cardiologist of the World' and 'Father of Research' by the European Heart Journal in 2013.

-Mayo Clinic's all-time top fifty practitioners list includes Shahbudin Rahimtoola.
+Mayo Clinic's all-time top fifty practitioners list includes Rahimtoola.

-The Oregon Health Sciences University has Shahbudin Rahimtoola's portrait placed in its Digital Commons section.